 Security Signals Explorer

 From the Security Signals Explorer, correlate and triage security signals.
-You can also access Cloud SIEM, Posture Management, Workload Security, and Application Security Management dashboards from this page.
+You can also access Cloud SIEM, Cloud Security Management Misconfigurations (CSM Misconfigurations), Cloud Security Management Threats (CSM Threats), and Application Security Management dashboards from this page.

 Explore your Security Signals

 The Security Signals search results are displayed in the Security Signals Table.

 Filter the contents of the table with the list of available facets such as